At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 Merriam-Webster’s Dictionary doesn’t have an entry for "Swiffer."
 Still, I’ve been "swiffering" for about a decade.

 But recently, my Wet Jet's handle broke.
-It simply doesn't hold up to pressure anymore.
+It simply couldn't hold up to the pressure anymore.

 Muscle memory told me to just replace my broken Wet Jet with another one.
 My bank account told me otherwise.
 The Wet Jet itself isn’t expensive.
 The refill pads, batteries and special cleaning solution that really add up.
 So, I opted to try my grandma’s approach to cleaning floors: a good old-fashioned mop and bucket combo.

-I ordered the best-selling mop on Amazon — the O-Cedar EasyWring Microfiber Spin Mop and Bucket Floor Cleaning System.
-It has more than 6,500 customer reviews and 4.3 out of 5 stars.
-It's also approved by America's No. 1 cleaning expert, Don Aslett.
+I ordered the best-selling mop on Amazon — the O-Cedar Mop and Bucket Floor Cleaning System.
+It has more than 6,000 customer reviews and a 4.3-star rating.
+It's also approved by cleaning expert, Don Aslett.

 O-Cedar EasyWring Microfiber Spin Mop and Bucket Floor Cleaning System, $30, Amazon

-For comparison, the Swiffer Wet Jet has 1,400 reviews and a 4-star rating.
 The number I was most concerned with, though, was the price.
-At $30 for the entire O-Cedar system — collapsible mop handle, machine-washable reusable cloth head and bucket with pedal-activated spin technology — and free two-day shipping thanks to Amazon Prime, I was sold.
+At $30 for the entire O-Cedar system — collapsible mop handle, machine-washable reusable cloth head and bucket with pedal-activated spin technology — I was sold.

 It's easy to assemble